-The term 'Vacancy Rate' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Vacancy Rate' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Vacancy rates turn out to be statistics that are gathered and maintained on availability of homes for sale, rental properties, and hotels.
 When you see high rates of vacancy, this is evidence that a market is struggling.
 Lower vacancy rates are hoped for as they demonstrate that properties are in demand and vacancies do not stay open for much time.
 Government agencies and other companies that focus on economic analysis maintain the records on vacancy rates.
 If you are contemplating moving into a new community, then you will find that vacancy rates are worth contemplating.

 Where housing is concerned, vacancy rates add up all housing units that can be lived in but are not presently occupied.
 The agencies compiling the vacancy rates then express this as the percent of available to be lived in housing that is presently vacant.
 Vacancy rates cover houses, townhouses, apartments, and other forms of housing.
 As vacancy rates prove to be lower, it becomes more difficult for individuals to obtain housing.
 This is because the types of housing that they want may not be available either for sale or rent on a regular basis.

 The vacancy rate statistics can be found on various kinds of housing arrangements.
 This differentiates on vacancy rates between townhouses, apartments, and single family homes.
 Landlords read these vacancy rates to be appraised of the rental situation, since changes in this number impact how much rent they can charge tenants.
 If landlords’ tenants are constantly leaving, causing high rates of turnover, then they may wrestle with high vacancy rates personally.